sheltermanager/asm3/src/static/pages/manual/_sources/csvimportfields.rst.txt

 Appendix: CSV file import fields
 ================================

 ASM will recognise columns with the following names when importing CSV files.
 Where you wish to supply multiple rows for the same animal (such as for vaccinations or regimens), make sure you have a populated ANIMALCODE column, similarly for multiple rows to people (such as movements, licenses, etc) make sure you have populated person data.

+When processing animal records that already exist, there are certain key fields that will be overwritten on the existing animal from the CSV data.
+These fields are ANIMALNEUTERED[DATE], ANIMALMICROCHIP[DATE] and ANIMALHEALTHPROBLEMS.
+This allows you to use a spreadsheet of data on chipping/neutering days and import that data to your existing animals afterwards.

 ANIMALCODE
     A code for the animal.
 If supplied, it will set the sheltercode and short sheltercode fields.
 If not supplied, the system will generate a code for the animal to the appropriate scheme.
 If you have manual codes turned on and no animal code is supplied, an error message will be displayed and the import abandoned.